 Entrance is gained by audition only.
-Students have the opportunity to participate in an ensemble that performs a capella chamber music from various time periods beginning with the Renaissance.
-Music majors may enroll in this course for a maximum of two semesters and will receive oratorio credit for those semesters.
+Students have the opportunity to participate in an ensemble that performs acapella chamber music from various time periods beginning with the Renaissance.

 Entrance is gained by audition only.
 Students perform sacred classics, hymn arrangements, spirituals, and contemporary Christian music.
 A minimum GPA of 2.0 is required.